Menu

 All forms of monitoring teaching and learning such as: lesson visits, pupil voice, work scrutiny and triangulation should show the high calibre of classroom staff.
 All classes have substantial numbers of adults to pin-point extra teaching when needed.

-CPD linked to the curriculum and Quality First Teaching
+Planned and sequenced CPD linked to the curriculum and Quality First Teaching

 Evidence by the EEF into its tiered approach model for quality teaching shows how important this is to effective pedagogy and the provision of an enriched curriculum: